apireaisecurity/apire-ai-security-platform/TEST_REPORT.md

 # Test Report: Apire AI Security Platform

+> **⚠️ HISTORICAL DOCUMENT**: This test report is from an earlier phase of the project when the Core Platform was part of the architecture.
+The platform now consists of three independent security tools: Prompt Shield, RedTeam Kit, and Compliance Checker.
+For current testing documentation, see [docs/TESTING.md](docs/TESTING.md).

 **Date**: December 9, 2025
 **Environment**: Local Development (Simulating GitHub Codespaces) **Status**: ✅ PASSED